 The Boot And Slipper: Wolds Singles Social Group meets on the third Wednesday of each month at 8pm.
 Contact Richard for information at email@example.com.

 Melbourne Chapel: Every third Wednesday in the month – Tea@2 between 2pm and 4pm to raise funds towards the upkeep of Melbourne Playing Fields.
-Tea/Coffee and lots of yummy cakes, savouries and treats. £3 per person for just about as much as you can eat!
+Tea/Coffee and lots of yummy cakes, savouries and treats.
+Cost is £3 per person.

 All Saints Church: The church is open every Wednesday from 10am to 4pm with refreshments available from 10am to noon.
 The church has many interesting historical features and there are books for sale.